openforis/sepal-doc/docs/source/team/style_guide.rst

 Use a direct tone
 ^^^^^^^^^^^^^^^^^

-When writing an article, utilize:
+When writing an article, use:

 -    an active voice
 -    the present tense